acvill/bracken_plot/README.md

 The [bracken_plot application](https://acvill.shinyapps.io/bracken_plot/) allows for quick and easy visualization of merged Bracken data with stacked bar plots.
 This repository contains a how-to guide, example files, and the app.R source code.

+If you want to create and manipulate bracken relative abundance plots as vector images, please download and run the plotting function provided in the [Rmarkdown document](https://github.com/acvill/bracken_plot/blob/main/bracken_plot.Rmd).

 ## Getting Bracken data

 Bracken is a companion program to Kraken that allows for estimation of relative abundance at any taxonomic level.
 For information regarding installation of Bracken and Kraken, see their GitHub pages: